MolecularAI/Icolos/README.md

 # `Icolos`: Workflow manager

-The `Icolos` tool is a workflow manager, that aims at separating execution logic from actual implementation as much as possible.
-Workflows are specified in `JSON` files (see folder `examples`), linking steps together.
-Currently wrapped are a diverse set of tools and internal steps, including QM and MD software.
+The `Icolos` tool is a workflow manager for structure-based workflows in computational chemistry, that abstracts execution logic from implementation as much as possible.
+Icolos was designed to interface with [REINVENT](https://github.com/MolecularAI/Reinvent), and workflows can be called as a component of the scoring function, or to postprocess results with more expensive methods.
+Workflows are specified in `JSON` format (see folder `examples`).
+Currently wrapped are a diverse set of tools and internal steps, including docking, QM and MD capabilities.
+The preprint is available [here](https://doi.org/10.26434/chemrxiv-2022-sjcp3)

 ## Introduction
-`Icolos` provides a single, unified interface to a host of software for common computational chemistry calculations, with built in parallelization, and straight-forward extensibiltiy to add additional functionality.
-It was principally developed to handle structural calculations for `REINVENT` jobs, however, various workflows have also been used as stand-alone pipelines.
+`Icolos` provides a unified interface to a host of software for common computational chemistry calculations, with built in parallelization, and straight-forward extensibiltiy to add additional functionality.
+It was principally developed to handle structural calculations for `REINVENT` jobs, however, workflows can also be run independently.

-Workflows are constructed from elementary 'steps', individual blocks which specify a sequential list of operations (normally corresponding to a single program being executed), with control of the command-line options provided through step settings, and options to control other aspects of the step's behaviour included in the `additional` block.
+Workflows are constructed from elementary 'steps', individual blocks which are combined to specify a sequential list of operations, with control of the command-line options provided through step settings, and options to control other aspects of the step's behaviour included in the `additional` block.

 For many use cases, one of the template workflows might suit your needs, or need a few tweaks to do what you want.
-Demonstration notebooks for common use cases are available [here](https://github.com/MolecularAI/IcolosCommunity).
+Demonstration notebooks for common workflows are available [here](https://github.com/MolecularAI/IcolosCommunity).

 ## Initial configuration
 You are welcome to clone the repository and use a local version, and in particular if you would like to experiment with the code base and/or contribute features, please get